Ernst Lerch: Activities in Poland

 In December 1938, Lerch joined the German Army.
 According to his testimony, he was involved in the 1939 Polish Campaign as a signals corporal.
 From February 1940 until September 1941, Lerch was employed at the "Reich Security Main Office" (Reichssicherheitshauptamt, RSHA) in Berlin.
-Then he was appointed as Rasse-und Siedlungsführer in Cracow.
+Then he was appointed as Rasse-und Siedlungsführer in Kraków.

-From 1941-43, Lerch served in Lublin as chief of Globočnik's personal office and Stabsführer der Allgemeine SS, responsible for the radio link between the Aktion Reinhard headquarters and Berlin.
+From 1941 to 1943, Lerch served in Lublin as chief of Globočnik's personal office and Stabsführer der Allgemeine SS, responsible for the radio link between the Aktion Reinhard headquarters and Berlin.
 On 21 July 1942, he was promoted to SS-Sturmbannführer.
 At the trial of Hermann Worthoff (former Gestapo chief in Lublin) after the war, it was mentioned that Lerch had overseen the murder of thousands of Jews from the Majdan Tatarski ghetto in Lublin at the nearby Krepiec Forest.

 When Operation Reinhard (Aktion Reinhard) was finished, Lerch was ordered to Italy in September 1943.
 He went with most of the SS-men of Globočnik's staff.
 In Trieste, Lerch continued to serve as chief of Globočnik's personal staff in the OZAK (Operationszone Adriatisches Küstenland).
 He was still Globočnik's right hand but had also military-related tasks.
 Lerch was very much involved in anti-partisan operations.
 For a few weeks, Lerch was provisional police commander in Fiume.

 After the war

 After the German surrender in Italy (1 May 1945), Lerch fled to Carinthia in southern Austria, a region he knew well.
 There, at an alpine pasture (Möslacher Alm) near the Weissensee Lake, he was captured by a British commando on 31 May 1945.
 Lerch was captured with his comrades Globočnik, Hermann Höfle and Georg Michalsen.

 Being imprisoned in Wolfsberg detention centre, Lerch was interrogated by the British.
 He insisted on having spent just a short time in Lublin, and had nothing to do either with Globočnik or the mass killings of Jews in Poland.
 Lerch escaped from prison and lived in hiding from 1947 to 1950.
 He was captured again in 1950.

-In 1960, Lerch was sentenced to two years of imprisonment by a de-Nazification court in Wiesbaden (8JS 1145/60 StA Wiesbaden).
+In 1960, Lerch was sentenced to two years of imprisonment by a court in Wiesbaden (8JS 1145/60 StA Wiesbaden).
 In 1971, he was accused again of being involved in the Holocaust.
 The trial was held in Klagenfurt.
 His case was finally dropped on 11 May 1976 because the lack of witnesses (LG Klagenfurt: 25VR 3123/71).

+In 1980, Israeli intelligence made plans to assassinate Lerch.
+The Mossad planned to attach an explosive device to their car from a moving motorcycle and detonate it later.
+The never-implemented plan became known in 2018 after former Mossad agent Yossi Chen published documents on the operation.
+The Mossad had also planned to assassinate Franz Murer, who had been known as the "Butcher of Vilnius".
+Neither assassinations were carried out since the new Mossad chief, Yitzhak Hofi, feared that attacks on Austrian soil would endanger relations.